 The vine should be trellised and two plants are sufficient for most families through the summer and fall growing season.
 It can even be grown up the same trellis as peas, truly utilizing the garden space.
 Grown as an ornamental edible, the vines can be trained to climb over doorways.
 To prune Malabar spinach, simply cut the thick, fleshy leaves while retaining some stem.

 Malabar spinach can be grown from either seeds or cuttings.
 If the stems are too tough to eat when pruning, simply put them back into the soil where they will re-root.

 Scarify the seed with a file, sandpaper or even a knife to speed germination, which will take three weeks or longer at temperatures between 65-75 F. (18-24 C.).
 Direct sow Malabar spinach seeds in USDA zone 7 or warmer, two to three weeks after the last frost date.

 If you live in a chillier zone, start the seeds indoors at about six weeks before the last frost.
 Wait to transplant until the soil has warmed and there is no chance of frost.
 Transplant the seedlings spaced about a foot apart.

 Once you have a good crop to harvest, using Malabar spinach is just like using regular spinach greens.
 Delicious cooked, Malabar spinach is not as slimy as some other greens.
 In India, it is cooked with spicy chilies, chopped onion and mustard oil.
 Found frequently in soups, stir-fries and curries, Malabar spinach holds up better than regular spinach and doesn’t wilt as rapidly.

-Although when it is cooked it tastes much like spinach, Malabar spinach raw is a revelation of the juicy, crisp flavors of citrus and pepper.
+Although when cooked it tastes much like spinach, Malabar spinach raw is a revelation of juicy, crisp flavors of citrus and pepper.
 It is delicious mixed in with other greens in tossed salads.